Girl Gone Gourmet

 two photos showing how to make the glaze.

-Drizzle the glaze over muffins and enjoy!
+Drizzle the glaze over the cooled muffins and enjoy!

 glaze being drizzled onto a muffin.